Non-Markovianity of $2K-B$ and a degeneration: Introduction

-Many evidences towards this conjecture are given in \cite{OP}: the processes $2K-B$ and $\operatorname{BES}(5)$ have the same one-point distribution and the same quadratic variation, and both are invariant under Brownian scaling and time inversion.
-Numerical simulations also seem in favour of this conjecture (see \Cref{fig:sim2} and \Cref{sec:simu}).
-Moreover, it is even shown in \cite[Proposition 4.1]{OP} that $2K-B$ has the same infinitesimal "generator" as $\operatorname{BES}(5)$.
-Based on these, to prove this conjecture, since $\operatorname{BES}(5)$ is a Markov process, it suffices to show that $2K-B$ is also Markovian.
+Much evidence supporting this conjecture is given in \cite{OP}: the processes $2K-B$ and $\operatorname{BES}(5)$ have the same one-point distribution and the same quadratic variation, and both are invariant under Brownian scaling and time inversion.
+Numerical simulations also seem to favor this conjecture (see \Cref{fig:sim2} and \Cref{sec:simu}).
+Moreover, it is even shown that $2K-B$ has the same ``infinitesimal generator'' as $\operatorname{BES}(5)$. \begin{prop}[\cite{OP}, Proposition 4.1] Let $\varphi$ be a twice continuously differentiable function with compact support on $(0, \infty)$, and let $t, z>0$.
+Then

+\end{prop} \begin{rem} We note that \cite[Proposition 4.1]{OP} is stated only for $t=1$, and the general case $t>0$ follows from the invariance of $B$ and $K$ under diffusive rescaling.
+In particular, we see that this ``infinitesimal generator'' does not depend on $t$.
+If $2K-B$ were Markovian, it would be a time-homogeneous Markov process.